"I get commissions for purchases made through links in this post."

 - Take the tape off and give the boot 24 hours to completely dry.

-Tip: Don’t just apply the glue to the cracks only.
+Don’t just apply the glue to the cracks only.
 Expand it by half an inch for better bonding and less chance of the crack being spread further.

-2. Repairing rubber boots while you are on the go
+2. Repairs on the go

 What should you do if there is a crack on your favorite boots while you are traveling?
 In this situation, using adhesive patches is the best solution to protect your feet from getting wet.